-We found a few other products in our review to be more attractive if style is a big driver in your selection process.
+We found a few other products in our review to be more attractive if style is a significant driver in your selection process.
 For one, the Aero Tech Designs shorts were more stylish, but we don't think they deliver the versatility in application or durability of the Zoot.
-Farther up on our scale are the Editors' Choice winning SUGOi Evolution Pro Bibs, which include more color, better accenting, and give an overall look of competence, as opposed to the look of a fred in solid black shorts.
+Farther up on our scale are last year's Editors' Choice winner, the SUGOi Evolution Pro Bibs, which include more color, better accenting, and give an overall look of competence, as opposed to the look of a fred in solid black shorts.
 But the outstanding bike short in our review is the Louis Garneau CB Carbon 2, which also outscores the Zoot in fit comfort and efficiency/pedal friendliness, but aren't as durable.

-The editor conducting side-by-side comparisons with the Zoot Sports Active Tri 8-Inch Short.
+Side-by-side comparisons with the Active Tri 8-Inch Short.

 The award winners turned inside right and airing out after drying for 12+ hours.
-Left to right: Gore Power 3.0 (Best Bang for Buck), SUGOi Evolution Pro (Editor's Choice), Louis Garneau CB Carbon 2 (Top Pick for Short Course), Zoot Active Tri (Top Pick for Budget Buy).
+Left to right: Gore Power 3.0, SUGOi Evolution Pro, Louis Garneau CB Carbon 2, Zoot Active Tri.

-Many of the other products in our review employed addition fibers like polyester in their fabric to achieve greater breathability, but the main fibers in these shorts are simply nylon and spandex and yet still achieve great breathability.
+Many of the other products in our review employed additional fibers like polyester in their fabric to achieve higher breathability, but the primary materials in these shorts are simply nylon and spandex and yet still achieve excellent breathability.
 This simple makeup could also help explain the comparatively low price of these shorts compared to the more complex fabrics of items like the SUGOi Evolution Pro Bibs.
 These bibs have superior breathability but retail much higher.

 Padding and Protection

 The Zoot shorts feature a fleece pad that delivered surprising comfort over at least an hour of riding.
 But unsurprisingly, as we took them out on longer rides, the pleasantly surprised face quickly turned into grimacing discomfort and mutterings about being 20 miles out "aka 10 minutes from an Uber."
-Needless to say, it was important to see if there was a different experience on mid-distance and long-distance routes and we stuck it out.
-If you are looking to do an hour of riding, these are really good for that.
+It was important to see if there was a different experience on mid-distance and long-distance routes, and we stuck it out.
+If you are looking to do an hour of riding, these are good for that.
 The soft fleece fits the body's form and seriously cuts down on chafing without doing the padding overkill thing that so many of the average bike shorts do.
-The padding isn't really missed until you pass the hour mark and the aching sets in and these are perfect for that.
+You don't miss the padding until passing the hour mark and the aching sets in, and these are perfect for that.
 Once you get beyond an hour, it's time to look for more padding.

-Our Top Pick for Short Course winner is the Louis Garneau CB Carbon 2.
+Our Top Pick for Short Course winner is the Gore C5 Bib Shots+.
 We think they are the best shorts out there for things like criterium races or short circuit races in the hour to 90-minute range.
-Their padding is more of the traditional road shorts padding, but it lacks firmness, providing mostly cushioning.
-We felt that given the distance at which the padding starts to lose its efficacy, about 30 miles, the padding has a very specific application to the short course realm and in that way, but it works very well for that specific application in the same way that the Zoot pad works extremely well for its application to 20 miles or less while also needing to function across activities.
+Their padding is more of the traditional road shorts padding, but it lacks firmness, primarily providing cushioning.
+We felt that given the distance at which the padding starts to lose its efficacy (about 30 miles), the padding has a particular application to the short course realm.
+It works very well for that specific application in the same way that the Zoot pad works exceptionally well for its use to 20 miles or less while also needing to function across activities.
 But the best padding, irrespective of distance, is the SUGOi Evolution chamois, which has the right cushioning and firmness to comfort for the first 20 miles and last into the 70 and 80-mile range.